Stanley Kubrick: The Exhibition

 British artist Dan Baldwin juxtaposes childlike and strangely sinister imagery in his collage-esque output that ranges from paintings to ceramics – currently on show at a pop-up space on West 14th Street in New York.
 The chaotic throwing together of seemingly mismatched components in his pieces pays homage to the vanitas (meaning “vanity”) tradition of still-life painting that rose to prominence in the Netherlands in the 16th and 17th centuries.
 The style confronted viewers with the transient, disposable nature of objects collected throughout a life.
 Baldwin presents artefacts from his own life for analysis – with pieces such as a bronze sculpture of a young girl being adorned by a dress once belonging to the artist’s wife.

 446 West 14th Street.
 Open Monday to Sunday, 10.30-18.30.
 Until 2 November.

 Ultimate Painting: Ultimate Painting

-London duo Ultimate Painting are a “super” group of sorts, made up of James Hoare from melodic janglers Veronica Falls and Jack Cooper of increasingly experimental (but, yes, consistently jangly) trio Mazes.
-But don’t let the “super” (or “ultimate”) element put you off – Ultimate Painting’s self-titled debut is a miraculously restrained, delicate thing.
-This compact album summons the intimate hushed stylings of mid-period Velvet Underground, a little bit of Big Star’s slacker pop and that elusively indefinable warm thud you find lurking in the background of old analogue recordings.
-The latter here somehow shuffles out to centre stage and ends up defining the sound – creating a faded favourite, a winter warmer – from a rather super group.
+London duo Ultimate Painting are a “super” group of sorts made up of James Hoare from melodic janglers Veronica Falls and Jack Cooper of increasingly experimental (but, yes, consistently jangly) trio Mazes.
+But don’t let the “super” (or “ultimate”) element put you off – Ultimate Painting’s self-titled debut is a miraculously restrained and delicate thing.
+This compact collection summons the intimate stylings of mid-period Velvet Underground, a little bit of Big Star’s slacker pop and the elusively indefinable thud of warmth found lurking in the background of old analogue recordings.
+Somehow that sound shuffles out to centre stage here and ends up defining this record – a faded favourite, a winter warmer – from a super group.

 ‘Ultimate Painting’ is out now.